Teaching-myself-Godot/rewriting-zelia-tutorial/day-5.md

 ## Any other excuses?

-And the other reason is: my son wanted to write a 2.5D game last weekend: https://github.com/Teaching-myself-Godot/untitled-shoot-em-up
+And the other reason is: my son wanted to write a 2.5D game last weekend: [Untitled Shoot 'em Up](https://github.com/Teaching-myself-Godot/untitled-shoot-em-up/tree/master)

 ## What we'll do today